Summer-Ready Pets

 Grooming: Less Is Often More in Extreme Heat

 One of the biggest mistakes Phoenix pet owners make is over-grooming or shaving their pets too aggressively.
-Torres warns against the common urge to give double-coated breeds like Golden Retrievers, German Shepherds, or Huskies a “summer shave.”
+Kim warns against the common urge to give double-coated breeds like Golden Retrievers, German Shepherds, or Huskies a “summer shave”.

 “A dog’s coat acts as insulation,” she explains.
 “Shaving it off can actually make them hotter because it removes the layer that protects their skin from the sun and helps regulate temperature.”
 Instead, she recommends a thorough deshedding treatment followed by a trim that keeps the coat shorter but still protective.

 Nail trimming should also stay on schedule.
-Overgrown nails can affect a dog’s gait and make walking on hot surfaces even more uncomfortable.
-Many groomers in the Valley offer “summer packages” that include deshedding, nail care, and paw balm application.
+Overgrown nails can affect a dog’s natural gait, making walking on hot surfaces even more uncomfortable.

 Training: Adjusting Behavior for the Heat